-Appointments with the practice partners can be made up to 2 weeks in advance, appointments with other doctors can be made up to one week in advance.
+Appointments can be made up to 2 weeks in advance.

 During surgery opening times appointments can be made by telephone or at the surgery.
 We also offer an online booking service, you will need to register to use this, please click on the 'Online Services' tab or ask at reception for further information.

-Please note if you register for online access without a registration letter from the practice you will need to bring TWO proofs of identity (one of which MUST be photographic) into the surgery and fill in an application form before your account is activated.
+Please note if you register for online access without a registration letter from the practice you will need to bring TWO forms of identity (one of which must be photographic) into the surgery and fill in an application form before your account is activated.